shreeshasuresh/VTU-Results-Analysis/README.md

 |    ....    |    ....   |    ....   |    ....   |    ....   |    ....   |    ....   |    ....   |    ....   |  .... |

 ___
-## Bugs to tackle:
+## Bugs to tackle / Enhancements:
 * The marks of uncleared subjects (Backlogs) will be written to the file in place of Total.
 * Extract the marks of USNs without hard-coding the initial digit in USN
-* Allow extraction of results for various colleges without hard-coding
+* Allow extraction of results for various colleges / branches without hard-coding

 ___
 Use the data written in _data.txt_ file to do any analysis on it!
 For suggestions or to report bugs contact me at shreesha.suresh@gmail.com